riscv-collab/riscv-gnu-toolchain/README.md

 The multilib compiler will have the prefix riscv64-unknown-linux-gnu-, but will be able to target both 32-bit and 64-bit systems.

+### Troubleshooting Build Problems

+Builds work best if installing into an empty directory.
+If you build a hard-float toolchain and then try to build a soft-float toolchain with the same --prefix directory, then the build scripts may get confused and exit with a linker error complaining that hard float code can't be linked with soft float code.
+Removing the existing toolchain first, or using a different prefix for the second build, avoids the problem.
+It is OK to build one newlib and one linux toolchain with the same prefix.
+But you should avoid building two newlib or two linux toolchains with the same prefix.

 ### Advanced Options

 There are a number of additional options that may be passed to